ccp84/dinogames_react/README.md

 - Select **New** in the top-right corner of your Heroku Dashboard, and select **Create new app** from the dropdown menu.
 - Your app name must be unique, and then choose a region closest to you (EU or USA), and finally, select **Create App**.

+Heroku needs a Procfile to deploy a production build :
+ * In package.json add "heroku-prebuild": "npm install -g serve" to scripts
+ * In the blank Procfile add "web: serve -s build"

 For Heroku deployment, follow these steps to connect your own GitHub repository to the newly created app: